lx-berlin/silverstripe-framework/docs/en/reference/site-reports.md

 	}
 	?>

+Also you need to register your report in your configuration.
+The priority (20) is optional.

+mysite/_config.php

+	:::php
+	SS_Report::register('SideReport', 'CustomSideReport_AllPages', 20);

 Reload the CMS and test it out for your self!
 You should be able to select the report and view all the pages.